mirroredge/aws-cdk-ecs-windows/README.md

 # CDK Test
 This is just a quick little test to see windows containers running in ECS.
 Its probably going to age like milk.

+Note, once deployed you will need to edit the task definition to use the <default> network mode.
+This option is currently not supported in the CDK.
+Once done you will need to also update the service to use the latest task definition.
 # Useful commands

  * `npm run build`   compile typescript to js